Sigma-Production/PteroFreeStuffinstaller/README.md

 ## Install
-A simple menu where u can choose install Mcpaste Moreserver info or remove MoreServerInfo or McPaste **Use root when running this!
+A simple menu where u can choose wich addon or theme u want **Use root when running this!
 Else the script will fail!**
 `bash <(curl https://raw.githubusercontent.com/finnie2006/PteroFreeStuffinstaller/main/resources/script.sh)`